 - An application for a license or government benefit where proof of financial responsibility is required.

 To access your report, you will be required to divulge your Social Security and driver’s license numbers, as well as other personal identifying information.
-ChexSystems claims that all personal information sent from a consumer’s computer is encrypted while in transit and once it arrives at its servers, it is decrypted to protect privacy.
+ChexSystems says that all personal information transmitted over the internet is encrypted to protect privacy.

 I’ve been denied.
 Can I get a bank account?

 If you’ve been blacklisted by ChexSystems, you still have options.

 “Some banks and credit unions offer second-chance checking accounts, designed to help someone that has had previous missteps get back on the right track in managing their account,” McBride says.